Shopping Cart

 How you deal with the experience will play a big role in how long the sleep regression lasts.

-It is widely understood that sleep regression in toddlers is a natural result of physical and mental development.
+It is widely understood that sleep regression at 18 months is a natural result of physical and mental development.
 Some of the most common causes include:

-- Teething - teeth (particularly molars) developing and breaking through the gum line can be very painful and uncomfortable for your little one.
+• Teething - teeth (particularly molars) developing and breaking through the gum line can be very painful and uncomfortable for your little one.
+Our guide on home remedies for teething baby at night can help you with this.

-- Separation anxiety - your child loves and needs you - this is what every parent wants except when separation anxiety strikes, like when they wake up and you aren't there.
+• Separation anxiety - your child loves and needs you.
+This is what every parent wants except when separation anxiety in babies strikes, like when they wake up and you aren't there.
+If your baby won't sleep unless held or your baby cries when put down, it could be that they’re dealing with separation anxiety.

-- Shifting sleep cycles - parents will notice that their toddler's nap times change over time.
+• Shifting sleep cycles - parents will notice that their toddler's nap times change over time.
 A toddler gets tired after around 5 hours - if they stay awake longer or wake from naps earlier, this can have a knock-on effect on the bedtime routine.
+Learn more about wake windows by age and get tips on maintaining a consistent baby bedtime routine in our blog.

-- Hunger pangs - some toddlers start to get hungry later in the day or even at night.
+• Hunger pangs - some toddlers start to get hungry later in the day or even at night.
 A bedtime snack or a bigger dinner-time meal may help.
+You can learn about how often to feed newborn at night or when to stop dream feeding in our blog.

 Your toddler's sleep disturbance may also be a combination of the above.